cmohge1/lrbs-digital-editing-advanced-2019/day2.md

 ### Stand-off approach

 Recall how yesterday, you included a "metadata" folder within your project directory.
-That metadata includes various authority files, which can include personography data, object data, and interpretive data.
-The way to use stand-off markup is to enter the same pointing/linking technique in the text file but instead you link to an external link with a filepath:
+That folder includes various authority files: personography data, object data, and interpretive data, and so on.
+To use stand-off markup, enter the same pointing/linking technique in the text file but instead link to an external link with a filepath:

 ```
 <s>Three <w ana="../interpretations.xml#desc-condition">little</w> birds in a row